zakiimz/noidea/README.md

-# 🧠 noidea — The Git Extension You Never Knew You Needed
+# 🧠 noidea — Smart Git Assistant with AI Commit Suggestions & Fun Feedback

-> Commit with confidence.
-Or shame.
-Probably shame.
+> Intelligent commit suggestions with a side of sass.
+Be productive while being judged by a Moai.

-**noidea** is a lightweight, plug-and-play Git extension that adds ✨fun and occasionally useful ✨feedback into your normal Git workflow.
+**noidea** is a lightweight Git extension that enhances your workflow with AI-powered features:

-Every time you commit, a mysterious Moai appears to judge your code.
+✅ **Smart Commit Message Suggestions** - Get professional, conventional commit messages based on your staged changes
+✅ **Git Commit Analysis** - Receive insights about your commit patterns and code quality
+✅ **Fun Feedback** - Enjoy entertaining responses from a judgmental Moai after each commit

+Every `git commit` becomes both more productive and more entertaining.
+Whether you need help crafting the perfect commit message or just want to be roasted for your 3 AM code, noidea has you covered.

 ---